ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/221316 Sanitary Waste and Vent Piping.md

    1. Sleeves are not required for cast-iron soil piping passing through concrete slabs-on-grade if slab is without membrane waterproofing.
    1. Drains
    1. Pipe drains from items such as boilers, water relief valves, tanks, cooling coil drain pans, air vents, environmental rooms evaporator condensate drain pans, and drip-pan elbows, to the nearest floor drain.
-1. Pipe Jointing**
-   1. Mechanical Joint Cast Iron Pipe
+1. Pipe Jointing*   1.
+Mechanical Joint Cast Iron Pipe
    1. Assemble mechanical joint cast iron pipe with a gasket suitable for the service, according to the manufacturer's recommendations.
    1. Cast Iron Hub and Spigot Pipe
    1. Spigot ends shall be less beads and pre-marked to assure proper joint connection by visual inspection.
 Bells shall be modified to receive rubber gaskets conforming to ASTM C564 gaskets for Type II pipe.